NEET PG 2024 Counselling Schedule Likely To Be Released Soon, Check Details

-NEET PG 2024 Counselling: The schedule for the National Eligibility-cum-Entrance Test for Postgraduates (NEET PG) counselling process 2024 is expected to be released soon.
-Those who appeared for the postgraduate medical entrance exam and are waiting to participate in the counselling will be able to access the schedule by visiting the official website.
+NEET PG 2024: The schedule for the National Eligibility-cum-Entrance Test for Postgraduates (NEET PG) counselling process 2024 is expected to be released soon.
+Candidates who appeared for the postgraduate medical entrance exam and are awaiting counselling will be able to access the schedule on the official website.

-The national president of the United Doctors Front Association (UDFA), Lakshya Mittal, shared a post on October 14 about the tentative counselling schedule, which, according to him, will be released within the next 2-3 days.

-"UPDATE: #NEETPG 2024 counselling: The NEET-PG 2024 tentative counselling schedule is expected to be updated within the next 2-3 days.
-We urge all aspirants to stay tuned for further updates.
-All the best," reads the post on X.

-The schedule, which will be released in PDF format, will include details such as registration dates, seat allotment rounds, choice filling, and the reporting schedule to the allotted institute.

-Earlier, the Medical Counselling Committee (MCC) had commenced the registration process for the first round of counselling on September 20.
-However, the detailed schedule is yet to be released.
+Earlier, the Medical Counselling Committee (MCC) began registration for the first round of counselling on September 20; however, the detailed schedule has yet to be released.

 Once the schedule is available, students can select their preferred colleges and courses on the official MCC portal to participate in the NEET PG 2024 counselling process.